The only topics I currently cover:

-- If I’m interested in your pitch, I conduct all interviews via email.
+- If I’m interested in your pitch, I conduct all interviews via a private Trello board.
 Don’t suggest or offer phone/Skype interviews.
 (The exception here, of course, is when you’re pitching an interview for the Beat Infertility podcast!)

 - I’m always seeking 100% original quotes.